akai-katto/dandere2x/README.md

 ### 1) Quality Customizable

-The quality of a dandere2x video is currently customizable.
+The quality of a dandere2x video is currently customizable, meaning users can trade speed for overall visual fidelity of an upscale.
 For more in-depth reading, refer to this link: https://github.com/aka-katto/dandere2x/wiki/Settings-and-Their-Meanings

 ### 2) Interactive GUI

 While still in the works, Dandere2x currently has a GUI which allows for a user-friendly experience.
+I plan on re-making this whenever.

 ### 3) Suspend / Resume Session Capabilities